 The Patented Grape Seed Extract With Research-Backed Benefits*

 My Blood Pressure Support is unlike any other grape seed extract available today.
 Here’s why:

-Two placebo-controlled human clinical trials conducted by researchers at the Department of Preventative Cardiology at the University of California, Davis School of Medicine have made two exciting discoveries about this unique extract:
+Two placebo-controlled human trials conducted by researchers at the Department of Preventative Cardiology at the University of California, Davis School of Medicine have made two exciting discoveries about this unique extract: